Multiplication table: Pre-modern times

 The oldest known multiplication tables were used by the Babylonians about 4000 years ago.
 However, they used a base of 60.
 The oldest known tables using a base of 10 are the Chinese decimal multiplication table on bamboo strips dating to about 305 BC, during China's Warring States period.

 The multiplication table is sometimes attributed to the ancient Greek mathematician Pythagoras (570–495 BC).
 It is also called the Table of Pythagoras in many languages (for example French, Italian and Russian), sometimes in English.
 The Greco-Roman mathematician Nichomachus (60–120 AD), a follower of Neopythagoreanism, included a multiplication table in his Introduction to Arithmetic, whereas the oldest surviving Greek multiplication table is on a wax tablet dated to the 1st century AD and currently housed in the British Museum.

 In 493 AD, Victorius of Aquitaine wrote a 98-column multiplication table which gave (in Roman numerals) the product of every number from 2 to 50 times and the rows were "a list of numbers starting with one thousand, descending by hundreds to one hundred, then descending by tens to ten, then by ones to one, and then the fractions down to 1/144."

 Modern times

-In his 1820 book The Philosophy of Arithmetic, mathematician John Leslie published a multiplication table up to 99 × 99, which allows numbers to be multiplied in pairs of digits at a time.
+In his 1820 book The Philosophy of Arithmetic, mathematician John Leslie published a table of "quarter-squares" which could be used, with some additional steps, for multiplication up to 1000 × 1000.
 Leslie also recommended that young pupils memorize the multiplication table up to 50 × 50.

-The illustration below shows a table up to 12 × 12, which is a size commonly used nowadays in English-world schools.

-In China, however, because multiplication of integers is commutative, many schools use a smaller table as below.
-Some schools even remove the first column since 1 is the multiplicative identity.
+In 1897, August Leopold Crelle published Calculating tables giving the products of every two numbers from one to one thousand which is a simple multiplication table for products up to 1000 × 10000.

+Tables showing all products of numbers from 1 to 10 or 1 to 12 are the sizes most commonly found in primary schools.
+The table below shows products up to 12 × 12:

+The common multi-digit multiplication algorithms taught in school break that problem down into a sequence of single-digit multiplication and multi-digit addition problems.
+Single-digit multiplication can be summarized in a 100-entry table of all products of digits from 0 to 9.
+Because 0 × a = 0 for any number a, the rows and columns for multiplication by 0 are typically left out.
+Multiplication of integers is commutative, a × b = b × a.
+Therefore, the table is symmetric across its main diagonal, and can be reduced to 45 entries by only showing entries a × b where a ≥ b, as shown below.
+The table could be reduced further (to 36 entries) by leaving off rows and columns for multiplication by 1, the multiplicative identity, which satisfies a × 1 = a.